 - It’s built of 5 notes;

-- It’s built of 5 patterns which cover whole fretboard;
+- It’s built of 5 patterns which cover the whole fretboard;

-- It’s build from the same notes in minor and major;
+- It’s built from the same notes in minor and major;

 Ok, next time we’ll cover major and minor scales which will open new ideas to combine covered in this guitar basics course.